Advertisement

 10. Signal Iduna Park (North Rhine-Westphalia, Germany)

-Up first is perhaps one of the most iconic and best football stadiums in world football, which to date reminds fans of the beauty of European football during Champions League games.
+Up first is perhaps one of the most iconic and best football stadiums in world football, which to date reminds fans of the beauty of European football during UEFA Champions League matches.
 Officially known as Signal Iduna Park for sponsorship reasons and BVB Stadion Dortmund in UEFA competitions, the name is derived from the former Prussian province of Westphalia.

 Year Built | Capacity | Field Type and Dimensions | Record Attendance | Home Record |